RoboCam

 Origins & Version History

 - screamuch/RoboCam — the base RoboCam implementation this project’s suite was built on.
+Development continued here rather than on the original repo because that repo’s author was no longer around to keep working on it.

 Repository